sali72/my-net-worth/docs/README-DEV.md

 ├── database/
 │   ├── database.py                     (database connection and initialization)
 │   ├── initialize_db.py                (database initialization scripts)
-├── models/
+├── docs/
+│   └── ...                             (includes all docs other than main readme) ├── models/
 │   ├── enums.py                        (enum classes used across the app)
 │   ├── models.py                       (all MongoEngine models)